What are my special features?

 What is my history?

-Often known as “The Crumblies” due to its texture, Caerphilly cheese was mainly produced on small family farms in the Caerphilly, Wales area as a way of using up surplus milk, due to its short maturation period.
+Often known as “The Crumblies” due to its texture, Caerphilly cheese was mainly produced on small family farms in the Caerphilly area in Wales as a way of using up surplus milk, due to its short maturation period.
 It is not known whether the cheese was originally produced in the town of Caerphilly itself, or if it acquired the name because of its popularity within the mining community of the town where it was sold at the market.

 Why am I forgotten?

-During War rationing, Caerphilly production stopped as the cheese was not able to keep well and when production resumed it only took place in a few Welsh creameries.
-Although Caerphilly production has increased in South Wales finding aged Caerphilly is rare.
+During War rationing, Caerphilly production halted as the cheese was not able to keep well, and when production resumed it only took place in a few Welsh creameries.
+Although Caerphilly production has increased in South Wales, aged Caerphilly is a rare find.